ZhuangLab/storm-analysis/doc/source/parameters.rst

 Multiplane
 -----------

-* **bg_filter_sigma** - The sigma of the gaussian to convolve with the images for each plane at the background estimation step.

 * **channelX_cal** - (X = 0-7) The sCMOS camera calibration file for plane X.

 * **channelX_ext** - (X = 0-7) The movie file extension for the movie for plane X. The